sforesi/u3_hw_sequelize_practice/README.md

 Remember, there can be no spaces in between each attribute.

-Once your model is created don't forget to add the `tableName` field in the model and adjust the migration generated accordingly.
+Once your model is created, don't forget to add the `tableName` field in the model and adjust the migration generated accordingly.

 After each model creation, run: